Senate Demands Answers: Condemns AT&T and Snowflake Over Devastating Data Breach

 Image: United States Capitol

-Rankin’ Members of the Senate Judiciary Subcommittee on Privacy, Technology, and the Law Josh Hawley (R-Mo.) and Chairman of that committee Richard Blumenthal (D-Conn.) sent letters to AT&T and data cloud provider Snowflake, Inc., respectively, demanding explanations for the recent huge data breach that impacted the cellphone information of millions of subscribers.
+Josh Hawley (R-Mo.)
+Members of the Senate Judiciary Subcommittee on Privacy, Technology and the Law Rankin and the committee’s chair, Richard Blumenthal (D-Conn.) sent letters to AT&T and the data cloud provider Snowflake, Inc. urging them to explain recent massive data breaches that exposed cellphone data for millions of their subscribers.

-The senators were very worried about the possible invasion of privacy and personal life that may result from using the stolen data to create a logbook of AT&T customers conversations, actions, and whereabouts over a few months.
-As far as the senators are concerned, this would be an alarming and disturbing breach of privacy.
+The senators were much distressed about the prospective invasion of privacy and private life that might result from the stolen data being turned into a logbook of conversations, movements and conduct of AT&T customers over the course of several months.
+“For the senators, this would be a chilling and unacceptable invasion of privacy.

-The most recent data breaches that impacted three of Snowflake’s most prominent clients—Ticketmaster, Santander Bank, and Advance Auto Parts—received strong criticism from senators across the political spectrum.
+In the wake of the latest data breaches affecting three of Snowflake’s largest customers — Ticketmaster, Santander Bank and Advance Auto Parts — senators from across the aisle with property strong statements of condemnation impacted three of Snowflake’s most prominent clients—Ticketmaster, Santander Bank, and Advance Auto Parts—received strong criticism from senators across the political spectrum.

 • Past Data Breach Incidents at AT&T: